-Redemptions in connection with our initial business combination Other permitted purchases of public shares by our affiliates compelete an inintial Impact to remaining shareholders The redemptions in connection with our initial business combination will reduce the book value per share for our remaining shareholders, who will bear the burden of the deferred underwriting commissions and taxes payable.
-If the permitted purchases described above are made, there would be no impact to our remaining shareholders because the purchase price would not be paid by us. public shares if we fail to complete our initial business combination
+Redemptions in connection with our initial business combination of public shares by our compelete an inintial Impact to remaining shareholders The redemptions in connection with our initial business combination will reduce the book value per share for our remaining shareholders, who will bear the burden of the deferred underwriting commissions and taxes payable.
+If the permitted purchases described above are made, there would be no impact to our remaining shareholders because the purchase price would not be paid by us.
+The redemption of our public shares if we fail to complete our initial business combination will reduce the book value per share for the shares held by our sponsor, who will be our only remaining shareholder after such redemptions